HMS Heureux (1800): British service

 On 31 May 1805, off Cape Nicola Mole, Heureux captured the French felucca privateer Desiree.
 Desiree was armed with one carriage gun and had a crew of 40 men.

-On 28 December Heureux and captured the Spanish merchant brig Solidad, which was taking brandy and wine from Cadiz to Vera Cruz.
+On 28 December Heureux and captured the Spanish merchant brig Solidad, which was taking brandy and wine from Cádiz to Veracruz.
 Early in the new year, on 15 January 1806, Heureux captured the Spanish letter of marque Amelia about 4 mi off Trinidad.
 Amelia was armed with eight 6-pounder guns and carried a crew of 40 men.
 She was carrying a valuable cargo of dry goods and wine from A Coruña to Cumaná, Venezuela.

 On 21 January 1806 Heureux captured Emilie.
 Then on 15 (or 22) February, Heureux captured the French privateer Bellone after a short chase.
 Bellone carried fourteen 9-pounder guns and had a crew of 117 men.
 She had on board $8,000, which was her owner's share of a prize that she had carried into Cayenne.
 Four days later Heureux captured the French privateer Bocune after an eight-hour chase.
 Bocune carried three guns and a crew of 60 men.

 Bellone and Bocune may have been the vessels that Lloyd's List reported Younghusband had sent into Barbados.
 The report referred to one privateer of 10 guns and 110 men, and another of three guns and 70 men.

 On 8 March Heureux captured the privateer Huron (or Hurone), off Barbados.
 Huron carried sixteen 18-pounder carronades and two long 9-pounder guns.
 As Heureux pulled alongside, Huron opened fire but return fire from Heureux soon silenced her.
 Huron lost her captain, second lieutenant and two other men killed, and seven men wounded; Heureux had no casualties.
 (Note: In January 1815, head money was paid for Emilie, Bellone, and Hurone.
 A first-class share was worth £285 10s 9½d; a fifth-class share was worth £1 5s 8½d.)